-- 5.9.1.6 The Athlete shall certify, by signing the Doping Control Form (see art.
+5.9.1.6 The Fencer shall certify, by signing the Doping Control Form (see art.
 5.9.1.1), that the entire process has been performed in compliance with the procedures outlined above.
-The Athlete shall also record any irregularities or procedural deviations he/she identifies.
-Any irregularities or procedural deviations identified by the Athlete's accredited representative (if present), the DCO, the Anti-doping Officer or station staff shall be recorded on the form.
-The form will also be signed by the Athlete's accredited representative (if present). - 5.9.1.7 The accumulation of Samples may take place over several competition sessions before dispatch to the laboratory.
+The Fencer shall also record any irregularities or procedural deviations he/she identifies.
+Any irregularities or procedural deviations identified by the Fencer's accredited representative (if present), the DCO, the Anti-Doping Officer or station staff shall be recorded on the form.
+The form will also be signed by the Fencer's accredited representative (if present) is a signed by the Fencer's accredited representative (if present).

+5.9.1.7 The accumulation of Samples may take place over several competition sessions before dispatch to the laboratory.
 During this time, the Samples must be kept under security.
 If there is prolonged delay in dispatching the Samples to the laboratory, storage in a cool, secure place is necessary to ensure no possible deterioration could occur.
-The organising committee of the Competition shall be responsible for the secure transport of the containers to the accredited Laboratory as soon as possible after doping control. - 5.9.1.8 The Organising Committee will provide identification labels, if required, for customs purposes.
-The opening of the transport container will not, of itself, invalidate doping control. - 5.9.1.9 The national federations/competition organisers are required to reach an agreement with the WADA-accredited laboratory(ies) to ensure that the doping control analyses are performed in the shortest possible time: - within 15 days for a World Cup Competition - within 48 hours for a World Championship
+The organising committee of the Competition shall be responsible for the secure transport of the containers to the accredited Laboratory as soon as possible after doping control.

+5.9.1.8 The Organising Committee will provide identification labels, if required, for customs purposes.
+The opening of the transport container will not, of itself, invalidate doping control.

+5.9.1.9 The national federations/competition organisers are required to reach an agreement with the WADA-accredited laboratory(ies) to ensure that the doping control analyses are performed in the shortest possible time:

+- within 15 days for a World Cup Competition - within 48 hours for a World Championship